Reciprocal versus Parasocial Relationships in Online Social Networks: Formation of Reciprocal Edges

 \subsection{Node attributes}

 We have node attributes in only Google+ dataset, on which we will focus in this section.
 Note that 78\% of the Google+ nodes have no available attributes.
-In order to avoid the influences of these missing attributes, we use nodes with at least one attribute and edges between them.
+To avoid the influences of these missing attributes, we use nodes with at least one attribute and edges between them.

 Recall that each node in the Google+ dataset could have four attribute types (i.e., School, Major, Employer and City).
 Figure~\ref{node-attribute} shows their impacts on the formation of reciprocal edges.
 The figure was computed as follows: we find all parasocial edges whose end points have at least 1 attribute and share 0 or at least 1 attribute of some attribute type in $G^{(20)}$, then the corresponding linking-back probability is the fraction of such edges that are reciprocal in the last snapshot.

 We observe that the four attribute types have different impacts on the formation of reciprocal edges.
 For instance, sharing the attribute type \emph{School} triples the linking-back probability while sharing \emph{City} just increases the probability by one third.
 On one hand, these findings indicate the node attributes are useful for predicting reciprocity.
 On the other hand, they inform us to consider the four attribute types seperately.
 Note that Hopcroft et al.~\cite{Hopcroft11} found that sharing the same time zone doesn't increase the linking-back probability in Twitter.
 However, we observe that sharing cities which are more fine-grained location information does increase the linking-back probability.
+Gong et al.~\cite{Gong12-imc} showed that sharing common node attributes increases the linking-back probability.
+However, they didn't distinguish between different attribute types.
+Here, we provide a fine-grained study about the impact of different attribute types.